ava-labs/avalanche-docs/docs/quickstart/network-runner.md

 git clone https://github.com/ava-labs/avalanche-network-runner.git
 ```

-There are also binary releases ready to use at [releases](https://github.com/ava-labs/avalanche-network-runner/releases) ready to use.
+There are also binary releases ready to use at [releases](https://github.com/ava-labs/avalanche-network-runner/releases).

 To build and install the binary locally (requires `golang` to be installed.
 Check the [requirements](https://github.com/ava-labs/avalanchego#installation) for the minimum version):
 ```bash